datachefs/cdv-notes/index.md

 ---
 title: Welccome to This Report
-layout: content
+layout: draft
 image: report.jpg
 ---

- This is where I am putting all of my notes for the upcoming report, brought you by Data Chefs
+This is the dumping ground for all of my notes for the upcoming report